IrfanaIbrahim/Human-In-Loop-Single-Agent/README.md

 **3.Provide Feedback 💬 — LLM Fixes It**

-**Query 👤: “I need to book a ticket on 12th March 2025 for 2 passengers from mumbai to dubai in economy class”** Proposed action: tool='book_ticket' tool_input={ 'date': '2025-03-12', 'from_location': 'Mumbai', 'to_location': 'Dubai', 'passengers': 2, 'class_type': 'economy'}
+**Query 👤: “I need to book a ticket on 12th March 2025 for 2 passengers from mumbai to dubai in economy class”**
-Proposed action: tool='book_ticket' tool_input={'date': '2025-03-12', 'from_location': 'Mumbai', 'to_location': 'Dubai', 'passengers': 2, 'class_type': 'economy'}
+Proposed action: tool='book_ticket' tool_input={ 'date': '2025-03-12', 'from_location': 'Mumbai', 'to_location': 'Dubai', 'passengers': 2, 'class_type': 'economy'}

 Choose an option:
 1. Execute action [y]
 2. Edit action [e]
 3. Provide feedback [f]
 4. Cancel [n]
-Your choice: f
+**Your choice: f**

-Provide your feedback about the tool call: I need only single ticket
+**Provide your feedback about the tool call 👤: I need only single ticket**

 Proposed action: tool='book_ticket' tool_input={'query': 'Book a ticket from Mumbai to Dubai', 'date': '2025-03-12', 'from_location': 'Mumbai', 'to_location': 'Dubai', 'passengers': 1, 'class_type': 'economy'}